 - 6. Verify that the ambient light sensor flex cable is connected properly. - 7.
-Reassemble the computer. - 8.
-Testing should include AirPort function.
+Reassemble the computer.

-Quick Test: Open up Apple System Profiler to make sure the Airport Extreme card is recognized under the AirPort Card tab in the Network section.
+• Open up Apple System Profiler to make sure the Airport Extreme card is recognized under the AirPort Card tab in the Network section.

 Bluetooth Card